EventSaucePHP/EventSauce/docs/docs/core-concepts.md

 ### Aggregate Root

-The aggregate root is our primary modelling space.
-It's tasked with maintaining the integrity of our model, guarding invariants, and recording events.
+The aggregate root is your primary modelling space.
+It's tasked with maintaining the integrity of the model, guarding invariants, and recording events.

 ### Aggregate Root Repository